forkd/tesla/README.md

 # Tesla
 Opens, decrypts, and manages saved email messages.
-Retrives the message inside a file exported by Outlook (file.msg).
+The idea here is: given an .msg (Outlook) file with a PGP encrypted part, retrieve that part, decrypt, and store the message somewhere.

 Note: this project assumes only one encrypted block in the message.
 If there is more than one encrypted block, than it will not work.